 You can run the script above from your management machine within the same domain, you need to specify first the Hyper-V hostname (Standalone) or Hyper-V Cluster name, and this could be Windows Server Core or Server with Desktop Experience as well, then you have two options, either you specify a single virtual machine name or you can use the switch “-ALLVMS” to activate all virtual machines.

 This script will leverage PowerShell Remoting to connect to the Hyper-V host remotely and then use PowerShell Direct to activate all VMs.
 Welcome to Nested PowerShell Remoting (PSRemoting + PSDirect).
 This script will also use a new cmdlet that was introduced in Windows Server 2016 named “Wait-VM“.
 This cmdlet will wait for a virtual machine to respond using (heartbeat) before activating.

 In this example, we are activating all virtual machines running on top of Storage Spaces Direct Hyper-Converged Cluster, if a VM is already activated, you will be notified, and if a new VM needs to be activated, you will be notified as well.

-There are different ways to accomplish the same result, but nevertheless it has worked for me and I feel that it’s a much easier than having to log in and activate each VM individually.
+There are different ways to accomplish the same result, but nevertheless, it has worked for me and I feel that it’s much easier than having to log in and activate each VM individually.